ls1intum/Artemis/README.md

 Please read the guide on [how to contribute](CONTRIBUTING.md) to Artemis.

-Once the PR is ready to merge, notify the responsible feature maintainer:
+Once your PR is ready to merge, notify the responsible feature maintainer on Slack:

 #### Maintainers